Ten Toddler Summertime Activities

 If you’re planning a special outing, try having a scavenger hunt for clues.
-When the secret is discovered, your child’s excitement, pride and anticipation will warm your heart and theirs.
+When the secret is discovered, your child’s excitement, pride, and anticipation will warm your heart and theirs.

 We love this idea for hot summer days.
-Mix up some non-staining paint and freeze it in icecube trays or animal shaped freezing trays.
+Mix up some non-staining paint and freeze it in icecube trays or animal-shaped freezing trays.
 Put a popsicle stick in each one.
 After about an hour, you’ve got a great outdoor paint set ready to go.
 The melting paints provide a whole new sensory experience for your toddler.

 Pool Noodle Race Track

 It’s amazing what you can do with a pool noodle.
 Cut one in half and you’ve got an instant race track for cars and soap boats.
-If you’ve got older kids, they can work with your toddler on this one, creating start and finish-line signs, race flags and fun, looping tracks.
+If you’ve got older kids, they can work with your toddler on this one, creating start and finish-line signs, race flags, and fun, looping tracks.
 Add a garden hose to create a pool-noodle river and you’ve got the perfect place to race soap boats.
-Bars of soap racing down a river in a pool noodle make for surprisingly exciting competitions.
+Bars of soap racing down a river in a pool noodle makes for surprisingly exciting competitions.

 If you’re a gardener, set aside a small area for your toddler to do their own gardening.
 Plant something that they can care for.
-Include a spot for just playing with outdoor textures and populate it weekly with nature’s abundance of textures, shapes, sizes and colors to keep your toddler exploring while you work.
+Include a spot for just playing with outdoor textures and populate it weekly with nature’s abundance of textures, shapes, sizes, and colors to keep your toddler exploring while you work.

 Like a scavenger hunt but with butterfly nets, a bug safari engages your toddler with nature in a special way.
 This activity delivers an almost endless stream of teachable moments.